Health-Informatics-UoN/lettuce/Carrot-Assistant/README.md

-# Lettuce
+# LLettuce

-Lettuce is a FastAPI application designed to assist in identifying medications by converting informal names to formal names and searching the OMOP (Observational Medical Outcomes Partnership) database.
+LLettuce is a FastAPI application designed to assist in identifying medications by converting informal names to formal names and searching the OMOP (Observational Medical Outcomes Partnership) database.

 ## Table of Contents